xNaCly/blog/content/posts/2023/calculator-lexer.md

     OP_ADD     :: 1.000000
 ```

-Notice the `OP_LOAD` we introduced before?
-The left hand side of each line is
+The left hand side of each line is the operation the virtual machine is
-the operation the virtual machine is executing, the right hand side is the
+executing, the right hand side is the argument of the operation, sides are
-argument of the operation, sides are separated with `::`.
+separated with `::`.

 This should suffice as a high level overview over the steps we want to take
 until we reach the integer result of our expression, starting from the source